Anne Hutchinson: Civil trial: day 1

 Hutchinson was brought to trial on 7 November 1637, with Wheelwright banished and other court business settled.
-Governor John Winthrop presided over the trial, in which Hutchinson was charged with "traducing [slandering] the ministers".
+Winthrop presided over the trial, in which Hutchinson was charged with "traducing [slandering] the ministers".
 Winthrop also presented other charges against her, including the allegation that she "troubled the peace of the commonwealth and churches" by promoting and divulging opinions that had divided the community, and continuing to hold meetings at her home despite a recent synod that had condemned them.

 The court, however, found it difficult to charge Hutchinson because she had never spoken her opinions in public, unlike Wheelwright and the other men who had been tried, nor had she ever signed any statements about them.
 Winthrop's first two lines of prosecution were to portray her as a co-conspirator of others who had openly caused trouble in the colony, and then to fault her for holding conventicles.
 Question by question, Hutchinson effectively stonewalled him in her responses, and Winthrop was unable to find a way to convert her known membership in a seditious faction into a convictable offence.
 Deputy governor Thomas Dudley had a substantial background in law, and he stepped in to assist the prosecution.
 Dudley questioned Hutchinson about her conventicles and her association with the other conspirators.
 With no answer by Hutchinson, he moved on to the charge of her slandering the ministers.

 The remainder of the trial was spent on this last charge.
 The prosecution intended to demonstrate that Hutchinson had made disparaging remarks about the colony's ministers, and to use the October meeting as their evidence.
 Six ministers had presented to the court their written versions of the October conference, and Hutchinson agreed with the substance of their statements.
 Her defence was that she had spoken reluctantly and in private, that she "must either speak false or true in my answers" in the ministerial context of the meeting.
 In those private meetings, she had cited Proverbs 29:25, "The fear of man bringeth a snare: but whoso putteth his trust in the Lord shall be safe."
 The court was not interested in her distinction between public and private statements.

 At the end of the first day of the trial, Winthrop recorded, "Mrs. Hutchinson, the court you see hath labored to bring you to acknowledge the error of your way that so you might be reduced.
 The time now grows late.
 We shall therefore give you a little more time to consider of it and therefore desire that you attend the court again in the morning."
 The first day had gone fairly well for Hutchinson, who had held her own in a battle of wits with the magistrates.
 Biographer Eve LaPlante suggests, "Her success before the court may have astonished her judges, but it was no surprise to her.
 She was confident of herself and her intellectual tools, largely because of the intimacy she felt with God."